COSD-PANDA/streetsSD/src/_includes/modals/text/help_modal.md

 **Good** - A street in this category has little or no cracking, minor potholes, or other distresses; has excellent drivability; and does not need maintenance.
 A street in good condition has an OCI rating between 70 and 100.
 </span>

-<span id="condition-fair">**Fair** - A street in this category has moderate cracking and/or some minor potholes; has adequate drivability; and is typically in need of remedial repairs and a slurry seal or a minor asphalt overlay, which may include remedial repairs.
+<span id="condition-fair">**Fair** - A street in this category has moderate cracking and/or some minor potholes; has adequate drivability; and is typically in need of a slurry seal or a minor asphalt overlay, which may include remedial repairs.
 A street in fair condition has an OCI rating between 40 and 69.</span>

 <span id="condition-poor">**Poor** - A street in this category has severe cracking, numerous areas of failed pavement with possible sub base failure, exhibits a rough ride, and qualifies for a comprehensive asphalt overlay or a total reconstruction – meaning that a street may be replaced from the ground up if conditions warrant that effort.
 A street in poor condition has an OCI rating between 0 and 39.</span>